Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This is such an outstanding wreath and not at all difficult to make.
 Go to Two Junk Chix for the directions.
 Using these directions, but with different combinations of colored yarn, beautiful wreaths could be made for any holiday or season.

 I think girls of all ages would have lots of fun making these wigs.
 Go to Brown Paper Package for the tutorial.

 Making yarn butterflies looks like a really easy project.
 One that even the littlest kids will be able to try their hand at.

-These yarn dolls are really an old, tried and true craft.
-To see how to make these old fashioned yarn dolls, go to the Spud and Chloe site.
+This yarn doll is a really old, tried, and true craft.
+To see how to make old-fashioned yarn dolls, go to the Little House Living site.

 41. Yarn Owls

 These cute little owls are made by wrapping toilet tissue tubes with yarn.
 This will be a nice and easy craft to make with the little kids.
 Go to Make and Takes to see the tutorial for making these yarn-wrapped tube owls.

 There are so many folks who love owls and everything that has to do with owls, so these folks would love to receive a gift of an owl cup cozy.
 The easy-to-follow directions for making this woodland owl cup cozy can be found at Red Heart.

 43. Paper Clip and Yarn Bracelet